kamil0204/codepecker/README.md

 python server.py
 ```

-This starts a Flask web server at `http://localhost:5000` with:
+This starts a FastAPI web server at `http://localhost:8000` with:

 ### 🌐 **Web Interface**
 - **Interactive Dashboard**: View all classes and their methods